mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

    - A word preceded by a space, starting with a lower-case letter: " **especially**"
    - A word preceded by a space, starting with a lower-case letter: " **cake**"
    - A period: "**.**"
-   - You can see how text is tokenized by OpenAI using <a href="https://platform.openai.com/tokenizer">this tool</a>.
+   - You can see how text is tokenized by OpenAI using <a target="_blank" href="https://platform.openai.com/tokenizer">this tool</a>.
    - For English, a good rule-of-thumb is that there are 0.75 words per token.
 Other languages will typically require a greater number of tokens.
 - **Embedding**
    - The embedding is an information-dense representation of the semantic meaning of a piece of text.
    - Each embedding is a vector of floating point numbers, such that the distance between two embeddings in the vector space is correlated with semantic similarity between two inputs in the original format.
    - Depending on the system, each Token may be assigned a specific number in the vector.
-   - There are also limits associated with tokenization models, for instance <a href="https://openai.com/blog/new-and-improved-embedding-model">Ada 2</a> supports up to 8191 tokens at a time, and ChatGPT has a token limit shared between prompt and completion that varies with model and version.
+   - There are also limits associated with tokenization models, for instance <a target="_blank" href="https://openai.com/blog/new-and-improved-embedding-model">Ada 2</a> supports up to 8191 tokens at a time, and ChatGPT has a token limit shared between prompt and completion that varies with model and version.
 - **Chunk/chunking**
    - The PDF files are processed through Azure AI Document Intelligence, whereas other file types are processed through Unstructured.io, both of which result in JSON-based representations.
    - Pre-processing status is logged in Cosmos DB.
    - Chunking can also include overlap, to ensure that data is not split across chunks when it shouldn't be.
    - Note that OpenAI typically performs better when documents are chunked by section rather than by page, paragraph, or fixed sizes.
-   - Other options to chunk documents include <a href="https://python.langchain.com/en/latest/index.html">LangChain</a> and <a href="https://github.com/microsoft/semantic-kernel">Semantic Kernel</a>.
+   - Other options to chunk documents include <a target="_blank" href="https://python.langchain.com/en/latest/index.html">LangChain</a> and <a target="_blank" href="https://github.com/microsoft/semantic-kernel">Semantic Kernel</a>.

 ### Tokenization Example